mattimustang/kalify/playbooks/roles/nessus/README.md

     https://<kali ip>:8834

 You may also use a SSH tunnel to connect to the Nessus server.
-The Amazon EC2 instance will allow SSH by default e.g.
+The Amazon EC2 Security Group allows SSH by default e.g.

     ssh -L 8834:localhost:8834 admin@<kali ip>